nadav-av/monday-u-exercises/README.md

 - Filter your tasks to show only the completed or uncompleted tasks.
 - Search for a task by inputting words that the task might contain.
 - Delete a single task.
+- Restore deleted tasks (up to the last 10 deletions).
 - Delete all tasks.
 - Edit task.
 - Reoreder tasks using drag and drop.